 - (a) Under SAPP, mortgage guaranty insurance companies are required each year to establish a contingency reserve equal to 50% of premiums earned in such year.
 Such amount must be maintained in the contingency reserve for 10 years, after which time it is released to unassigned surplus.
 Prior to 10 years, the contingency reserve may be reduced with regulatory approval to the extent that losses in any calendar year exceed 35% of earned premiums for such year. - (b) Under SAPP, insurance policy acquisition costs are charged against operations in the year incurred.
 Under GAAP, such costs, other than those incurred in connection with the origination of derivative contracts, are deferred and amortized. - (c) Under SAPP, income tax expense is calculated on the basis of amounts currently payable.
 Generally, deferred tax assets are recognized under both SAPP and GAAP when it is more likely than not that the deferred tax asset will be realized.
 However, SAPP standards impose additional admissibility requirements whereby deferred tax assets are only recognized to the extent they are expected to be recovered within a one- to three-year period subject to a capital and surplus limitation.
-Changes in deferred tax assets and deferred tax liabilities, except for changes in unrealized gains and losses on available-for-sale securities, are recorded as a component of income tax expense. - (d) Under SAPP, investment grade fixed-maturity investments are valued at amortized cost and below-investment grade securities are carried at the lower of amortized cost or market value.
+Changes in deferred tax assets and deferred tax liabilities are recognized as a direct benefit or charge to unassigned surplus, whereas under GAAP changes in deferred tax assets and deferred tax liabilities, except for changes in unrealized gains and losses on available-for-sale securities, are recorded as a component of income tax expense. - (d) Under SAPP, investment grade fixed-maturity investments are valued at amortized cost and below-investment grade securities are carried at the lower of amortized cost or market value.
 Under GAAP, those investments that the statutory insurance entities do not have the ability or intent to hold to maturity are considered to be either available for sale or trading securities and are recorded at fair value, with the unrealized gain or loss recognized, net of tax, as an increase or decrease to stockholders' equity or current operations, as applicable.